mnp/pill-bottle/README.md

 ## Counting

 At tree depths with only one node, the odds of drawing a half are simply `halves / (wholes + halves) * 100`.
-At depths with multiple choices, summ wholes across the  level, sum wholes across the level, and then apply the same formula.
+At depths with multiple choices, sum wholes across the  level, sum halves across the level, and then apply the same formula.

 ## Results

+The `make-data` code descends the node graph breadth first, summing odds across each level as it goes.
 Plotting odds from 0 to `n` turns for `n=10` and `n=100` shows some curious evolutions.

 <img src="plot-10.png" width="400" align="left" />